pfnet-research/NoTransactionBandNetwork/README.md

 This problem prevents the liquid offering of financial derivatives.

 Our proposal, "*No-Transaction Band Network*", enables precise hedging with much fewer simulations.
-This improvement leads to offering of cheaper risk premiums and thus liquidizes the derivative market.
+This improvement leads to the offering of cheaper risk premiums and thus liquidizes the derivative market.
 We believe that our proposal brings the data-driven derivative business via "*[Deep Hedging][deep-hedging-arxiv]*" much closer to practical applications.

 ## TL;DR